-5.4.2.1.
+9.5.1.
 Purpose

-The creation of groupings (RefSets) containing SNOMED CT concepts that require special handling supports the maintenance of this content over time without the necessity of re-reviewing the entire content.
-Within SOLOR, these various RefSets are imported and are properly grouped within the system.
-Subsequently, set of rules could be developed and applied to handle each of the cases appropriately.
+The creation of RefSets containing SNOMED CT concepts that require special handling supports the maintenance of this content over time without the necessity of re-reviewing the entire content.

 Concepts may require special handling for a number of reasons: